ethpwn/ethpwn/docs/docs/index.md

 The project started due to the frustration of [@honululu](https://twitter.com/dreselli) and [@degrigis](https://twitter.com/degrigis), when trying to debug exploits for the [ethernaut](https://ethernaut.openzeppelin.com/) challenges.
 With `ethpwn`, we hope to improve educational capabilities when it comes to smart contract and blockchain analysis, and facilitate research efforts in the area.

-Currently, `ethpwn` is composed of two modules: `ethlib`, a set of handy wrappers for the `web3` Python package (in pwntools style!), and `ethdbg`, a CLI debugger that allows users to set breakpoints, inspect memory, storage (and more!) in a GDB-like interface.
+Currently, `ethpwn` is a package that ships a set of handy wrappers for the `web3` Python package (in pwntools style!), and a CLI debugger --`ethdbg`-- that allows users to set breakpoints, inspect memory, storage (and more!) in a GDB-like interface.
 It even automatically pulls verified source-code from Etherscan if it can find it!

 `ethpwn` requires *Python3*.